B0WEN-HU/B0WEN-HU.github.io/_posts/2019-07-28-GSoC-weekly-report-P2W4.md

 Test the new `axi-general` block more fully.

 ## Issue(s)
-I am not sure how to appropiately implement `forecast` of the block, with so little knowledge of user verilog module.
+I am not sure how to appropriately implement `forecast` of the block, with so little knowledge of user verilog module.

 --------------------------